-As of Jan 1st, 2021, handlers may carry a small leash (no harnesses) with them during their run.
+- 1) Preferred default: Handler will drop the leash on the ground and the leash runner will hand the leash to the handler after dog crosses the last obstacle. - 2) Handler may tell leash runner to place leash on the ground at the last obstacle.
+The leash runner will place the leash on the ground 7-8' from the side and 7-8' down from the last obstacle.
+Never directly in dog's path before or after last obstacle.
+A flat marker or disc may be used to mark the spot. - 3) As of Jan 1st, 2021, handlers may carry a small leash (no harnesses) with them during their run.
 The leash must be secured in a pocket or fanny pack, in a way that it will not dangle or fall out of the pocket.
 Or the leash can be looped around the shoulder or waist, but not hanging from the neck.
 The handler cannot carry the leash in their hand during the run.
-The leash must be secured or on the ground before the dog or handler passes the plane of the first obstacle.
-Handlers still have the option of dropping the leash on the ground for the leash runner to pick up.
+The leash must be secured or on the ground before the dog or handler passes the plane of the first obstacle. - 4) Handlers may use a Leash Buddy instead of handing their leash to the leash runner.
+The Leash Buddy can be anyone other than the assigned leash runner.
+The Leash Buddy may leash up the dog but the handler must leave with the dog.